How to Practice Mindfulness at Work: 5 Easy Tips

 You can practice mindfulness anytime and anywhere, such as your workplace.
 Even though you don’t feel like meditating, there are numerous ways of practising mindfulness during your workday.

-Ways to Be Mindful at Work:
+5 Tips to Become More Mindful at Work:

 1. Set an intention